ICCCIVY/2420-Assignment-1/README.md

 ![init doctl](assets/auth.png)

-6. Validate that doctl is working

-To confirm that you have successfully authorized doctl, review your account details by running:
+6. To confirm that you have successfully authorized doctl, review your account details by running:
 ```
 doctl account get
 ```